Use SQL to set up data metric functions

-This topic describes how to associate a data metric function (DMF) with a table or view so it performs a data quality check at regular intervals.
+This topic describes how to use SQL to associate a data metric function (DMF) with a table or view so it runs at regular intervals.
 It also describes how to call a DMF directly, for example, if you want to test a DMF before associating it with a table or view.

 You can associate a DMF with a table or view to automatically call it on regular intervals.
 When associating the DMF, you specify which columns are passed to the DMF as arguments.